-Applied Behavior Analysis is a type of intensive therapy based on the science of learning and behavior.
+Applied Behavior Analysis (ABA) for Autism is a type of intensive therapy based on the science of learning and behavior.
 The goal is to increase behaviors that are helpful and decrease behaviors that are harmful or affect learning.

 Orton Gillingham is a multi-sensory instructional approach to remediating deficits associated with dyslexia and weaknesses in decoding and spelling.
 It is structured, sequential, and cumulative.
 Our tutors are certified teachers, reading specialists, special education certified and trained in the Orton Gillingham method.